CBD and Alcohol Treatment? Can it help?

 The fact is, with the meteoric rise in popularity of CBD, studies to prove those claims are just getting started.
 There’s currently only one FDA approved CBD treatment.

-The drug Epidolex was approved by the Food and Drug administration in June 2018 to treat two forms of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome.
+The drug Epidolex was approved by the Food and Drug administration in June 2018 to treat certain forms of epilepsy, Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex in patients one year of age and up.

 We’re simply saying be careful with reading too much into the claims of some manufacturers who state their “formulas” are a miraculous treatment for all your ailments.

 CBD is still not a regulated extract/supplement, so none of their statements can be proven.
 Your best bet is to find a reputable brand and try it for yourself.

-Start with a low dose, and after about 5 days increase or decrease as you see and measure your body’s response and tolerance.
+Start with a low dose, and after about 5 days increase or decrease as you see fit and measure your body’s response and tolerance.

 Make sure you also pick the CBD variety that is right for you.
 There are 3 main types of CBD for sale: